bfix/gnunet-go/README.md

 ```
 ### ./src/gnunet folder

-Packages used to implement GNUnet protocols (currently only some of TRANSPORT
+Packages used to implement GNUnet protocols (currently only some of TRANSPORT, GNS,
-and GNS).
+Revocation, Namecache and DHT).

-## Documentation

-* raw: raw ASCII protocol definition
-* specification: texinfo protocol definition